 It would be a gross understatement to say social media is a game-changer with respect to consumer behavior.

-While social media arguably impacts all levels of the consumer decision model, there are two areas in particular that it disproportionately affects: Information Search and Post-Purchase Evaluation.
+While social media impacts all levels of the consumer decision model, there are two parts in particular that it disproportionately affects:

-The Relationship Between Information Searching and Social Media
+The Relationship Between the Information Search and Social Media

 According to the 2012 Digital Influence Index study conducted by Fleishman-Hillard International Communications and Harris Interactive: